Patrick Michel: Media

+Patrick Michel with his book Asteroids IV, 2017.

-He actively contributes to public outreach and is regularly solicited by various media to participate in French TV shows, radio shows and magazine interviews, and to contribute to the writing of papers in popular journals on topics related to small celestial body hazards, space missions and planetary formation (cf. external links).
+He actively contributes to public outreach and is regularly solicited by various media to participate in French and English TV shows, radio shows and magazine interviews, and to contribute to the writing of papers in popular journals and encyclopedias, on topics related to small celestial body hazards, space missions and planetary formation (cf. external links).

 Michel is the lead editor of the book Asteroids IV published in 2015 by the University of Arizona Press.

-In 2023, he is also the author in French of an outreach science book called "A la rencontre des astéroïdes : missions spatiales et défense de la planète" that can be translated into "Encountering asteroids: space missions and defending the planet".
+In 2023, he is the author in French of an outreach science book called "A la rencontre des astéroïdes : missions spatiales et défense de la planète" that can be translated into "Encountering asteroids: space missions and defending the planet".
+In 2026, he published a second French public science book called "La Défense planétaire contre les astéroïdes", for "Planetary defence against the asteroids".
+His first book was prefaced by Jean-François Clervoy and his second by Sir D^{r} Brian May.

 Since 2024, he is contributing to a French podcast called Astroroches, discussing topics related to the little bodies, like their properties, their role in the history of the Solar System, planetary defence, and the space missions dedicated to them.